iceamdeveloper/iceam/wp-content/plugins/events-calendar-pro/readme.txt

 * Feature - Added a pair of filters so that the recurring event cleanup query can be manipulated by plugin/theme authors: tribe_events_pro_clean_up_old_recurring_events_sql and tribe_events_pro_clean_up_old_recurring_events_sql_args (props to fortgordonmwr for the idea!)
 * Performance - Paginated recurring event "See All" pages to avoid timeouts when there are many recurring events to display (Props to Jen R. for raising this issue!)
 * Performance - Queries were modified to eliminate a join clause, potentially reducing the work needed to build the result set (Thank you MauiTime for inspiring this!)
-* Tweak - Improve Dockblock for a few Templates (Thanks to vendaragroup for the help!)
+* Tweak - Improve Docblock for a few Templates (Thanks to vendaragroup for the help!)
 * Tweak - Conformed code to updated coding standards
 * Tweak - Made Minical widget template use single letter day headings
 * Tweak - When rendering recurring event markers on an event map, only place one marker per event/location combination (Thank you risedigitalsolutions for the inspiration!)